 Homeschooling can be done as a non-accredited private school.
 To proceed with this you must choose a name and address for the school and register it with the State Board of Education.
 There are no certain eligibility requirements for the instructor, however, the instructor, which can also be the parent, must be competent enough to teach the child.

 Each homeschool year consists of the same number of days as the public school.
 The homeschooler should be instructed for about 186 days each year.
 According to Kansas homeschool law, there is no certain requirement for the curriculum to be followed, however, you should include the following subjects: reading, writing, spelling, English grammar and composition, geography, arithmetic, civil government, health, hygiene, and United States and Kansas history.

 The law states that the instructions should be scheduled and planned.
 The students should also sit for standardized test periodically to evaluate their learnings.

 In Kansas, homeschooling can also be conducted as a satellite of a private school.
-The families operating their homeschool as satellite of a private school are accountable to any local private school board where they need to follow the compulsory attendance laws.
+The families operating their homeschool as a satellite of a private school are accountable to any local private school board where they need to follow the compulsory attendance laws.